That Obscure Object of Desire

-That Obscure Object of Desire (Cet obscur objet du désir; Ese oscuro objeto del deseo) is a 1977 comedy-drama film directed by Luis Buñuel, based on the 1898 novel The Woman and the Puppet by Pierre Louÿs.
+That Obscure Object of Desire (Cet obscur objet du désir, Ese oscuro objeto del deseo) is a 1977 absurdist satirical comedy-drama film directed by Luis Buñuel, based on the 1898 novel The Woman and the Puppet by Pierre Louÿs.
 It was Buñuel's final directorial effort before his death in July 1983.
-Set in Spain and France against the backdrop of a terrorist insurgency, the film conveys the story told through a series of flashbacks by an aging Frenchman, Mathieu (played by Fernando Rey), who recounts falling in love with a beautiful young Spanish woman, Conchita (played interchangeably by two actresses, Carole Bouquet and Ángela Molina), who repeatedly frustrates his romantic and sexual desires.
-The film was nominated for the Academy Award for Best Foreign Language Film at the 50th Academy Awards.
+Set in Spain and France against the backdrop of a terrorist insurgency, the film conveys the story told through a series of flashbacks by an aging Frenchman, Mathieu (played by Spanish actor Fernando Rey), who recounts falling in love with a beautiful young Spanish woman, Conchita (played interchangeably by two actresses, the French actress, Carole Bouquet and the Spanish actress, Ángela Molina), who repeatedly frustrates his romantic and sexual desires.
+The film was nominated for the Academy Award for Best Foreign Language Film at the 50th Academy Awards representing for Spain.

-In recent years, the film has been highly acclaimed by critics.
+In recent years, the film has been highly acclaimed by critics and is considered one of Buñuel's greatest movies and a fine swan song for his extensive career.

 Plot

 A dysfunctional and sometimes violent romance unfolds between Mathieu (Fernando Rey), a middle-aged, wealthy Frenchman, and Conchita, a young, impoverished, and beautiful flamenco dancer from Seville, portrayed by Carole Bouquet and Ángela Molina.
 The two actresses appear unpredictably in separate scenes, differing not only physically but also temperamentally.

 Most of the film is a flashback recalled by Mathieu.
 It opens with Mathieu travelling by train from Seville to Paris, attempting to distance himself from his young girlfriend Conchita.
 As Mathieu's train prepares to depart, he discovers a bruised and bandaged Conchita pursuing him.
 Pouring a bucket of water over her head from the train, he believes this will deter her, but she sneaks aboard.

-Mathieu's fellow compartment passengers witness his rude act, including a mother and her young daughter, a judge coincidentally a friend of Mathieu's cousin, and a psychologist who is a dwarf.
+Mathieu's fellow compartment passengers witness his rude act, including a mother and her young daughter, a judge—who is, coincidentally, a friend of Mathieu's cousin—and a psychologist who is a dwarf.
 They inquire about his motivation for such an act, and he explains the history of his tumultuous relationship with Conchita, set against a backdrop of terrorist bombings and shootings by left-wing groups.

 Conchita, who claims to be 18 but appears older, has vowed to remain a virgin until marriage.
 She tantalizes Mathieu with sexual promises but never allows him to satisfy his desires.
 At one point, she goes to bed with him wearing a tightly laced canvas corset, which he cannot untie, rendering intercourse impossible.
 In another scene, he discovers her hiding a young man in her room.
 Conchita's antics cause the couple to break up and reunite repeatedly, frustrating and confusing Mathieu.